redwoodjs/redwood/docs/docs/background-jobs.md

 ```

 - `adapter` : **[required]** the name of the adapter this scheudler will use to schedule jobs.
 Must be one of the keys that you gave to the `adapters` option on the JobManager itself.
-- `logger` : the logger to use when scheduling jobs.
-If not provided, defaults to the `logger` set on the JobManager.
+- `logger` : the logger to use for this instance of the scheduler.
+If not provided, defaults to the `logger` set on the `JobManager`.

 #### Scheduling Options

-When using the scheduler to scheduled a job you can pass options in an optional third argument:
+When using the scheduler to schedule a job you can pass options in an optional third argument:

 ```js
 later(SampleJob, [user.id], { wait: 300 })